 The Forest School

 An open series of dialogues from the Spatial Practices programme, using the forest as a prism to understand and address the dual crises of climate change and biodiversity loss.
+Watch the entire series on YouTube.

 Curator Gilly Karjevsky and architect Hester Buck challenge the divide between nature and culture and human and non-human, and explore new bio-cultural approaches for design, as well as a news update from the broadcasting collective Arborescent News, and a botanical radio transmission hosted by Cameron Bray.